 Basic Command Line Parameters and Editing

 NwConsole is like a Swiss army knife; it contains many tools buried underneath its command line interface.
 NwConsole is multi-platform.
-Executables are available for CentOS (which ships on appliances), Windows, and Mac.
+Executables are available for Windows and Mac.
 NwConsole is included on all hosts.

 Basic Command Line Parameters